YU000jp/logseq-plugin-some-menu-extender/README.md

 ## Contributing

-- Contributions to SomeMenuExtender are always welcome!
+- Contributions to this plugin are always welcome!
 If you find a bug or have a suggestion for a new feature, please open an issue or submit a pull request.
 All contributions will be reviewed and considered for inclusion in future releases.

+## License

+- This Plugin is released under the MIT License.
+See the LICENSE file for more information.

 ## My plugins